weilix88/buildsimhub_python_api/README.md

 Optionally, you can provide a `model_key` to create a new [SimulationJob](https://github.com/weilix88/buildsimhub_python_api/blob/master/BuildSimHubAPI/helpers/simulationJob.py) instance.
 The `model_key` can be found under each folder of your project
 ![picture alt](https://imgur.com/jNrghIZ.png)

-Once you provide a `model_key` to instantiate the simulation job, then this job will link to the project, which contains the `model_key`.
+Once you provide a `model_key` to instantiate a simulation job, then this job will link to a model in your project.
 Lastly, a simulation job manages one type of cloud simulation.
 It contains six main functions for cloud simulations.

 ### run